YoheiSaito/raspi-webpage/README.md

 ### Access
 Host Name is "rasteyo".
 It doesn't have global IP.
-So to access Website, you enter your blowser rasteyo.local in same LAN with RaspberryPi.
+Therefore to access Website, connect your PC to LAN that RaspberryPi connects  and you enter rasteyo.local to your browser.

 ### Directory Setting